efrederickson/SharpLua/README.txt

 CryptoLib             An experimental encryption lib for #Lua

-To compile CryptoLib, you will need to change the reference to IExtendFramework wherever you have an IExtendFramework dll You can get IExtendFramework at https://github.com/mlnlover11/IExtendFramework
+To compile CryptoLib, you will need to change the reference to IExtendFramework to wherever you have an IExtendFramework dll You can get IExtendFramework at https://github.com/mlnlover11/IExtendFramework